Author: Alexis Raya

 Portfolio & Demo Reel Finalization

-A major challenge during junior year is time management—balancing co-op, advanced coursework, and portfolio-building can be overwhelming.
-Staying organized and efficient is key!
+A major challenge during junior year is time management—balancing co-op, coursework, and personal projects can be overwhelming.
+Staying organized and efficient is key.

 Tips for Success